Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 * Displays all the NTP servers configured on the device.
 They are under the 'address' field/column.
 * The 'ref clock' field indicates the reference clock of each NTP server.
 * * sys.peer: The NTP server the device is currently syncing to.
-* + candidate: Candidate NTP servers, but the device is not currently syncing it time to them.
+* + candidate: Candidate NTP servers, but the device is not currently syncing its time to them.
 * ~ configured: It means that the NTP server was configured.
 * NTP servers marked as an 'outlayer' or 'falseticker' will not be used by the device to sync its time to.